 Don’t have a business idea but would like to still participate?
 Become a Navigator.
-As a navigator you’ll have the opportunity to consult a student run startup that is working to make positive social impact in the world while learning key business principles.
-This is a minimum two hour per week minimum commitment.
+As a Navigator you’ll have the opportunity to consult a student run startup that is working to make positive social impact in the world, while also learning key business principles.
+This is a minimum two hour/week time commitment.
 This is a limited enrollment program.
 We will notify you whether or not you have received an interview soon after the application deadline.
 Contact email@example.com with any questions.Become a Navigator

 Meet the Social Venture Academy Students

 During lunch in middle school and high school there was always the gathering of like-minded groups: those that loved to talk about video games, those that were theater fanatics, and those that were athletes.
 For one who didn’t fit any of those social constructs, I floated for years hoping one day to be surrounded by people that I can relate with.

 Societal issues and problems usually induce frustration, not laughter.
 One Provo duo is trying to help solve some societal problems and alleviate the frustration, all through laughter.

 Like many students at BYU, Matthew Liddle wanted to leave his mark on the world.
 But if you were to ask him, he would actually say that he wanted to remove his mark—by reducing his carbon footprint and improving his care for the environment.
 Fortunately for Liddle, there was a way to do both.